pramitbaul1/CarND-LaneLines-P1/writeup_template.md

 I used the given hough transform and draw_lines function to annotate lane markings, similar to the example image provided in the repository
 ![alt text][image5]

 I modified the hough_lines function by separating the left and right lines with a threshold parameter.
 (A slope of -0.3  for the left lane and 0.3 for the right lane).
-I found the average of  the left and right lane slopes and fitted a first order polynomial on both sides.
-I used these lines as input to the draw_lines which is unchanged.
+I used this threshold to separate the line vertices and their respective slopes.
+I found the average of  the left and right lane slopes and fitted a first order polynomial on both sides using an np.polyfit function.
+Some array manipulation was required to  I used these lines as input to the draw_lines which is unchanged.
 An example of an image after processed by my pipeline can be seen below.
+The pipeline is currently failing when no lines are identified on a frame.
+I debugged this failure using error handling features in python and the results can be seen in the error_images and correct_images folder in my repository.
+In this situation, an empty array is returned from the thresholding code and the subsequent matrix operations return division by zero and index errors.
+I resolved the issue by iterating my hough transform parameters so that left and right lines are picked up for every frame.
+The suggested hough transform parameters suggested in the review do lead to better lane detection for the first two videos, but are resulting in IndexErrors for the challenge video.
+A possible long term fix for this issue as suggested by my advisor would be to use a weighted average to annotate the frames where no lines are detected.
+I'll try to implement this algorithm in the advanced lane detection project.
 ![alt text][image6]

 ### 2. Identify potential shortcomings with your current pipeline